arkq/bluez-alsa/README.md

 amixer -D bluealsa sset 'Jabra MOVE v2.3.0 - A2DP' 50%
 ```

-For full details of the BlueALSA ALSA PCM device and mixer device consult the [bluealsa-plugins man
+For full details of the BlueALSA ALSA PCM device and mixer device consult the [BlueALSA plugins manual
 page](./doc/bluealsa-plugins.7.rst).

 There are also a number of articles on the [bluez-alsa project wiki](https://github.com/Arkq/bluez-alsa/wiki) giving more examples of using these plugins.